AlexanderFroemmgen/maci/README.md

 MACI is self-explaining and provides a web interface at http://<SERVER_IP>:63658 (e.g., [http://localhost:63658](http://localhost:63658)).
 Check the web interface for more information.

+To access Jupyter outside of localhost, you need to execute "jupyter notebook --ip <SERVER_IP> --port 8888" on the machine, where the start script is running.

 ## Contribute